civiccc/dock/README.md

 dock [options] [command...]
 ```

-If no command is given, Dock will execute the default `command` defined in your
+If no command is given, Dock will execute the `default_command` defined in your
-Dock configuration file, or otherwise error telling you no command was given.
+Dock configuration file.
+If no `default_command` is specified, the
+`ENTRYPOINT`/`CMD` directives defined in the Dockerfile that created the image
+Dock is running will dictate which command will be executed.

 Option                 | Description
 -----------------------|-------------------------------------------------------